-- Geomechanical Applications: deep geological storage (nuclear waste disposals, carbon dioxide sequestration, high-pressure gas storage), shallow geothermal systems, hydraulic fracturing, ground improvement by jet-grouting, scour and erosion, ballast particle crushing
+- Geomechanical modeling: deep geological storage (nuclear waste disposals, carbon dioxide sequestration, high-pressure gas storage), hydraulic fracturing, scour and erosion, ballast particle crushing

-- Adjunct Courtesy Appointment, School of Earth & Atmospheric Sciences, Georgia Tech, 2014-2017
+- Adjunct Courtesy Appointment, School of Earth & Atmospheric Sciences, Georgia Tech (current)

 - “Future Leaders Program” Membership, ARMA, 2013

 - “Class of 1969” Teaching Fellowship, Georgia Tech, 2013-2014

 - ExCEEd Teaching Fellowship, ASCE, 2012 (“Excellence in Civil Engineering Education”).

 - ENHANCE Fellowship, NSF, 2012 (“Enhance the Career of Female Faculty in Earthquake Engineering Research”)

 - NSF BRITE Award, 2021.
 The NSF BRITE (Boosting Research Ideas for Transformative and Equitable Advances in Engineering) initiative aims to enable and create opportunities to advance scientific discoveries and new research using a variety of approaches that harness the national talent ecosystem of experienced faculty.
 Recognizing that a successful faculty research career is neither linear nor continuous, this BRITE solicitation seeks proposals that enable experienced researchers and scholars (tenured or equivalent) to forge new directions or to enter new fields by capitalizing or branching out of their established knowledge domains.
 Award: $525,070.